benhenryhunter/benhenryhunter/README.md

 Formerly known as Benjamin Dickman

-I'm a full stack developer working at Vivian Health.
-Currently focusing on Node and React at Nursefly while using Golang and Vue/Nuxt on everthing else.
+I'm a Senior Developer working at bloXroute Labs.
+Currently focusing on MEV, defi, and PBS building inside of Geth using Go.

 Reach out to me on [linkedin](https://www.linkedin.com/in/benhenryhunter/)